-On December 17, 2020, MLCSC Holdings Finance LLC entered into a credit facility of \$5.3 million with a large financial institution as lender (the "Credit Facility"), which bears interest at 9.5% per annum and matures on April 2, 2024.
+On December 17, 2020, MLCSC Holdings Finance LLC entered into a credit agreement providing the Credit Facility of \$5.3 million with a large financial institution as lender, which bears interest at 9.5% per annum and matures on April 2, 2024.
 Payment of principal and interest are made on each payment date, with the remaining principal outstanding and accrued but unpaid interest payable on April 2, 2024.

-Working capital
+Working capita